Band-gap reduction and band alignments of dilute bismide III--V alloys

-In the case of two Bi atoms in the supercell (6.25\%), we selected configurations that maximize the Bi-Bi distance assuming a repulsion based on strain.
+In the case of two Bi atoms in the supercell (6.25\%), we selected configurations that maximize the Bi-Bi distance, assuming a repulsion based on strain.
 All the atomic positions and volume of the supercells are optimized, minimizing forces, stress tensor, and total energy.
+The effects of Bi clustering are not taken into account, and we expect that, in the dilute concentrations considered here and strain considerations associated with Bi substitutions resulting in an ``effective repulsion", these effects are minimized.

-For the 2-atom primitive cells of the parent III--V compounds, we used a 6$\times$6$\times$6 $k$-point mesh for the integration over the Brillouin zone, and for the 64-atom supercells we used a 2$\times$2$\times$2 $k$-point mesh, with a cutoff of 400 eV for the plane-wave basis set.
+For the 2-atom primitive cells of the parent III--V compounds, we used a 6$\times$6$\times$6 $k$-point mesh for the integration over the Brillouin zone, and for the 64-atom supercells we used a 2$\times$2$\times$2 $k$-point mesh, with a cutoff of 400 eV for the plane-wave basis set (convergence tests are included in the Supplemental Material \cite{SuppMat}).
 After all the equilibrium structures were determined, we performed calculations including spin-orbit coupling (SOC) to determine band gaps and spin-orbit splittings.